ZMaisam/ai-security-project/README.md

 # AI Security — 10 Skills, Explained and Implemented

-This repository documents my coursework assignment for the **AI Security** track of a cybersecurity skills assignment, based on the [Anthropic-Cybersecurity-Skills](https://github.com/mukul975/Anthropic-Cybersecurity-Skills) library — an open-source collection of 800+ structured, MITRE-mapped cybersecurity practitioner skills.
+This repository documents my coursework assignment for the **AI Security** track of a cybersecurity skills assignment, based on the [Anthropic-Cybersecurity-Skills](https://github.com/mukul975/Anthropic-Cybersecurity-Skills) library — an open-source collection of 800+ structured cybersecurity practitioner skills.

-Each student was assigned a security domain and asked to study 10 skills within it, write explanations of each, and — beyond just reading about them — implement and test each skill hands-on against a real system.
-This repo contains both halves of that work: the explanations, and the actual code and output from running each skill.

 ## What's inside